V4Fire/Client/src/core/router/README.md

 # core/router

-This module provides base interfaces and helpers for a router engine and the default implementations of these interfaces.
+This module provides the base interfaces and helpers for the router engine, as well as the default implementations of those interfaces.
-The engines aren't used directly, but with [[bRouter]].
+Engines are not used directly, but with [[bRouter]].

-## Engines
+## Built-in engines

-### History API Engine (`browser.history`)
+### History API Engine (`engines/browser-history`)

-This engine is based on the browser History API.
-It is hooked with the History API events such as `popstate` and `pageShow` and writes all pages states into the native `history` object.

-Use this engine if you need to update a URL after transitions and support of native back/forward actions.
+This engine is based on the History API.
+It listens to History API events such as `popstate` and `pageShow` and records all page states in its own `history` object.
+Use this engine if you need to update the URL after navigation and support back/forward actions.

-### In-memory Engine
+### In-memory Engine (`engines/in-memory`)

-This engine stores all page states completely in memory.
-It does not update a URL after transitions and does not support native back/forward actions.
-It's useful when you have an embedded resource that shouldn't change the main page navigation state.
+This engine keeps all page states completely in memory.
+It doesn't update the URL after transitions and doesn't support native back/forward actions.
+This is useful when you have an embedded resource that shouldn't change the master page navigation state.

-Use this engine if you don't care about native browser navigation or avoid changing the global navigation state of the browser tab.
+Use this engine if you don't need your own navigation in the browser, or you avoid changing the global state of navigation in a browser tab.

+### SSR Engine (`engines/ssr`)

+This engine is designed to be used with SSR.